 Arthur Richards "Rick" Rule IV has over 43 years of experience in natural resource investing.
-He founded Global Resource Investments, Ltd. ("SGRIL")), a full service U.S. brokerage firm that specializes in natural resource companies, in 1993, Resource Capital Investment Corp. ("RCIC"), a manager of pooled investment vehicles that invest in natural resource companies, in 1998, and Terra Resource Investment Management (now Sprott Asset Management USA Inc. ("SAM USA")), a registered investment advisor that provides segregated managed accounts, in 2006.
+He founded Global Resource Investments, Ltd. (now called Sprott Global Resources Investments, Ltd. ("SGRIL")), a full service U.S. brokerage firm that specializes in natural resource companies, in 1993, Resource Capital Investment Corp. ("RCIC"), a manager of pooled investment vehicles that invest in natural resource companies, in 1998, and Terra Resource Investment Management (now Sprott Asset Management USA Inc. ("SAM USA")), a registered investment advisor that provides segregated managed accounts, in 2006.
 At SGRIL, Mr. Rule leads a team that features professionals trained in resource related disciplines, such as geology and engineering, who work together to evaluate investment opportunities.
-Mr. Rule is the lead portfolio manager for the RCIC limited partnerships and also advises some of the SAM USA investment platforms.
+Mr. Rule is the co-portfolio manager for the RCIC limited partnerships and also advises some of the SAM USA investment platforms.
 He is a leading American retail broker specializing in mining, energy, water utilities, forest products and agriculture.